 Saudi Aramco’s profits quadruple as oil giant unveils plans to increase production

-World’s largest fossil fuel producer to pump out more oil as scientists warn of ‘cod red’ for humanity unless climate crisis is halted
+World’s largest fossil fuel producer to pump out more oil as scientists warn of ‘code red’ for humanity unless climate crisis is halted

 The state-backed oil producer reported the net income had jumped to $25.5bn (£18.4bn) in the second quarter of the year, up 288 per cent on the same period a year ago.